 If you are using SASL/GSSAPI to authenticate to the OpenLDAP proxy, it provides a data security layer which provides data integrity and data confidentiality services to secure communications between LDAP clients and the Server Suite OpenLDAP proxy service.
-For more information, see "Enabling SASL/GSSAPI authentication" on page 147.
+For more information, see "Enabling SASL/GSSAPI Authentication" on page clx.